philsch/usercentrics-widgets/index.md

 ## Usercentrics Widgets

-Lighweight and customizable placeholders for your third party content (like Youtube Videos, Google Maps etc.) compatible with the [Usercentrics CMP](https://usercentrics.com) (subscription required).
+Lightweight and customizable placeholders for your third party content (like Youtube Videos, Google Maps etc.) compatible with the [Usercentrics CMP](https://usercentrics.com) (subscription required).

 ### 📦 Small footprint